 Secondary criteria contribute to the overall score assigned to the application.
-Concerns with these criteria potentially question the feasibility of the proposed research.
+Concerns with these resources to accomplish all aspects of the proposed research?
+Are the levels of effort of the key personnel appropriate?
+Is there evidence of institutional support of the research team and the project?